ezrantn/hoconenv/README.md

 os.Getenv("DATABASE_URL")
 ```

-If you're even lazier than this, you can simply import Hoconenv using a blank identifier, like so:
+If you're even lazier than that, you can simply import Hoconenv using a blank identifier, like so:

 ```go
 import _ "github.com/ezrantn/hoconenv/autoload"